We are delighted to share some of the outcomes reported by our grant recipients. For a full listing of grant awards from 2015-16 visit this page.

 - Max Fraser (Ph.D. candidate in History at Yale) was awarded funds to “The Southern Appalachian Migration Achieve,” an ongoing oral history project devoted to preserving the experiences of Appalachian Studies and the University of the South.
 Click here for details.

-- John Grammar (Professor of English and Director of the School of Letters, Sewanee) and April Alvarez (Administrator for the School of Letters, Sewanee) were awarded funds to “Regional Writing, the Sense of Place, and the Rural Appalachian High School.”
+- John Grammer (Professor of English and Director of the School of Letters, Sewanee) and April Alvarez (Administrator for the School of Letters, Sewanee) were awarded funds to “Regional Writing, the Sense of Place, and the Rural Appalachian High School.”
 This program had East Tennessee novelist Amy Greene (author of Bloodroot and The Long Man) visit Sewanee, offer a reading to the college community, then conduct a writing workshop to students from Franklin and Grundy County High Schools.
 Click here for details.

 - Andrew Thompson (Ph.D from Yale, postdoctoral fellow in environmental ethics at the School of Theology) was awarded funds to “Finding Common Ground: Ecological Pluralism on the Domain.”
 This was a workshop-conference on conservation and pluralism on the Domain.
 The workshop brought together University and community participants, and is expected to contribute to management decisions about the domain and to a wider scholarly conversation on value pluralism in ecology.
 Click here for details.